KeyboardGecko/Ashes-f2-trading-system/README.md

 		firstaid | First aid kit | This might come in handy if you're bleeding. | 10 | INVMA0
 		pipebomb | Pipebomb | A long, cold cylinder with explosive contents. | 10 | ROCKA0

- 2. Describe shops in TRADERS lump, like this:
+ 2. Describe shops in TRADERS lump like this:

 		trader <unique_shop_key>, <greed_modifier(optional)>
 		{